Philip Simmons, Charleston’s famed wrought iron artist

 But you don’t have to stop in the Blake Street shop or shop for jewelry online to see his handiwork.
 Take your very own walking tour around the peninsula to behold his works everywhere from the Philip Simmons Garden at 91 Anson Street to the driveway gate of the mansion at 138 Wentworth Street to Simmons’ very first walkway gate at the Krawcheck residence at 313 King Street.
 Today 313 King houses the gentlemens’ shop Grady Ervin & Co. where the folks are nice enough to direct you to gate behind the store.
 They also sell a belt that includes this gate design, so shop around while you’re in there!
 It’s a lovely store.

-We’ll talk more about his works you can find around Charleston next week in another post dedicated to #wroughtironwednesday and the late, great Philip Simmons.
+We’ll talk more about his works you can find around Charleston over the next few months in upcoming posts dedicated to #wroughtironwednesday and the late, great Philip Simmons.